 - Make a monthly donation for a monthly need.
 You can donate through

 The Kwek Society on CrowdRise, through Network for Good

 or through Great Nonprofits – all three have one-time and monthly options ($10 monthly minimum), and take processing fees from your contribution before disbursing to us.
-Monthly donations are so appreciated, as they give us stability as we work to meet the monthly period supplies needs of girls and young women.
-Give a donation monthly in celebration of your own moon-time or that of the girls and women in your life!
+Monthly donations are so appreciated, as they give us stability as we work to meet the monthly period supplies needs of students.
+Give a donation monthly in celebration of your own moon-time or that of students in your life!